 Tip 3: Pay Attention to Scratch Points

 - Don’t leave your clear vinyl rolled up for long periods of time.
-Storing it stacked with towels in between layers is best.
-If you must roll it for off-season storage, roll it with a soft sheet or a towel in between the layers of vinyl.
+Storing it stacked with towels between vinyl layers is best.
+If you must roll it for off-season storage, roll it with a soft sheet or a towel between the layers of vinyl.

-- If during fabrication, you get basting tape on the visible clear vinyl, you can use 3M™ Adhesive Remover (#108984) to gently remove the excess adhesive.
+- During fabrication, if you get basting tape on the visible clear vinyl, you can use 3M™ Adhesive Remover (#108984) to gently remove the excess adhesive.

 - When installing your clear vinyl projects on your boat, be sure that the vinyl isn’t resting directly against any of the metal support poles.
 If you have a spot where the vinyl is touching the metal, you can make a quick anti-scorching divider to protect the clear vinyl.
-Learn how in our post about how to make anti-scorching dividers using Boat Blanket (200676XHT).
+Learn how to do this in our post about how to make anti-scorching dividers using Boat Blanket fabric (#200676XHT).

 Do you have any creative ways you’ve devised for keeping clear vinyl scratch free?
 Share your methods in the comments!